o-jasper/OptoComm/readme.md

 message is about.

-The whole idea is that the connection may be unreliable, basically any missed data is viewed as 'gone' in this way.
-Communications as one sided `DTMsg` come down to just constantly sending data and hoping the other side can make use of it.
+The whole idea is that the connection may be unreliable, basically any missed data is viewed as 'gone' in this library.
+Communications as one sided `DtSend` come down to just constantly sending data and hoping the other side can make use of it.
 If the other side can reply, in principle more effective methods may be used to send messages by request, or manage communication otherwise.

 One worry is that the chip isnt ready to receive(for instance old message still